FlavScents AInsights Entry: Galbanum Oil (CAS: 8023-91-4)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, galbanum oil is considered safe at typical flavor use levels, with no specific ADI or MSDI established.
-Dermal exposure in fragrance applications is generally safe, but it may cause irritation or sensitization in sensitive individuals.
-IFRA provides guidelines on its use in fragrances to minimize such risks.
-Inhalation exposure is typically low-risk due to its moderate volatility, but occupational exposure should be managed with appropriate ventilation and protective measures.
-The risk profiles for food and fragrance applications are generally similar, with dermal exposure being the primary concern in fragrance use.
+For oral exposure, galbanum oil is considered safe at low concentrations typical of flavor use, with no specific ADI or MSDI established.
+Dermal exposure in fragrances is generally safe, but it may cause irritation or sensitization in sensitive individuals, necessitating adherence to IFRA guidelines.
+Inhalation exposure is typically low risk due to its use in small quantities, but occupational exposure should be managed with appropriate ventilation and protective measures.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature